-But be careful: You can spoil the natural shape of a shrub by heading back.
-Sometimes, however, we prune not because we want to, but because we have to.
+However, be careful—you can spoil the natural shape of a shrub by heading back.
+Sometimes, though, a gardener prunes not because he wants to, but because he has to.
 This is the case when, for example, a storm snaps the tip of a shrub's branch, leaving it hanging.
 In this instance, the branch is crying out for a heading cut.

-Heading back can also be used to keep a shrub within bounds (as when you have exercised poor plant selection and located a shrub in a spot way too small for it) or alter its shape.
+Heading back can also be used to keep a shrub within bounds, such as when you have exercised poor plant selection and located a shrub in a spot way too small for it, or alter its shape.
 Regarding the latter, you can sometimes cut above a bud facing away from the center of the shrub to generate growth in that direction.
 This knowledge can come in handy if you're trying to correct the shape of a bush that has suffered damage or that has not been properly cared for in the past.